atolye15/checklist/checklists/create-a-new-react-project.md

 category: Front-End
 date: "2020-03-22"
 tags: ['react']
-description: Since we have cra-recipe you only need to follow just a few steps from Checklist
+description: Since we already have cra-recipe you only need to follow just a few steps from this checklist.
 ---

 - [ ] Apply cra-recipe